-Work with partners to identify local and citywide gaps in training and access to services to ensure that new services meet the needs of the community.A clear pipeline of pathway opportunities for young people is available in Edinburgh through the Youth Employment Action Plan.
-This includes key worker support for both young people and their families.Responsibility for updating the Youth Employment Action Partnership ensuring a comprehensive pipeline of appropriate progression routes.
-The pipeline of opportunities and key worker to support progressionResponsibility for updating the Youth Employment Action Plan is held by the Youth Employment Partnership ensuring a comprehensive pipeline of appropriate progression routes.
+What did we aim to do?
+What did we achieve?
+Comments Work with partners to identify local and citywide gaps in training and access to services to ensure that new services meet the needs of the community.
+Through NOLB funding, every school leaver without a positive destination will be allocated a key worker to support progression A clear pipeline of pathway opportunities for young people is available in Edinburgh through the Youth Employment Action Plan.
+This includes key worker support for both young people and their families.
+Responsibility for updating the Youth Employment Action Plan is held by the Youth Employment Partnership ensuring a comprehensive pipeline of appropriate progression routes.
 The pipeline of opportunities and key worker support is subject to funding.

+Outcome: Young people are supported in developing their career management skills

 What did we aim to do?
 What did we achieve?
-Comments citywide gaps in training and access to services to ensure that new services meet the needs of the community.
-Through NOLB funding, every school leaver without a positive destination will be allocated a key worker to support available in Edinburgh through the Youth Employment Action Plan.
-This includes key worker support for both young people and Youth Employment Action Plan is held by the Youth Employment Partnership ensuring a comprehensive pipeline of appropriate progression routes.
-The pipeline of opportunities and key worker support is subject to

-Outcome:Young people are supported in ome:Young people are supported in developing their career management skills What did we aim to do?
-What did we achieve?
 Comments SDS continue to support young people in school and through links with youth groups.
 SDS to promote training for organisations and youth work provision to build staff capacity around CMS.
 Skills Development Scotland continue to support young people through careers officers in every school and additional officer offering outreach specialist careers advice and guidance in partnership with community organisations.
 The SDS model of careers information and guidance is currently under review.
-Stakeholders in Edinburgh have contributed to this review to ensure services continue to meet local needs.
-Outcome: Young people are supported in rted in developing their career management skills What did we aim to do?
-What did we achieve?
-Comments Support is available for those furthest from the labour market The Activity Agreement Hubs model ensures intensive and targeted support is available for Edinburgh's most vulnerable school leavers.
-Holistic support is available to young people and their families through these services to support barrier removal.
-The model is currently under review and subject to continued funding from Scottish Government.
+Stakeholders in Edinburgh have contributed to this review to ensure services continue to meet local needs. capacity around Civio. most rosar mosas. n developing their career management skills meet lead needs. developing their career management skills What did we achieve?
+Comments